VegaDeftwing/OpGuidesHugoSrc/content/Engineering/6-howwework.md

 The next obvious thing to mention is **dynamic range**, or how deep the blacks are and how vivid the whites are.
 Again, this is simple, the higher the better.
 Many display types (LCD, TN-Panel) will have similar specifications in all these areas, but particularly here.
 OLED is probably the best when it comes to dynamic range as it can display true black by actually turning the source of the light off, but unfortunately these are quite susceptible to burn in and image persistence.

 Actually, display technology overall (OLED, LCD, TN, CRT, etc.) will have more of an impact than anything else.
-But, this is also getting really into the weeds, and I don't want to recomend one technology over the other since depending on many other factors on each display theres no clear winner, as everything is a trade off - OLED is probably the best as it can display true black by actually turning the source of the light off, but it suffers from bad burn in, plus moving the image quickly can result in a 'purple smear' - something you may have noticed when scrolling though images on your phone.
+But, this is also getting really into the weeds, and I don't want to recommend one technology over the other since depending on many other factors on each display theres no clear winner, as everything is a trade off - OLED is probably the best as it can display true black by actually turning the source of the light off, but it suffers from bad burn in, plus moving the image quickly can result in a 'purple smear' - something you may have noticed when scrolling though images on your phone.
 You probably won't find an OLED monitor for sale anyways because of this.
 Great for movies, but when you have un-changing elements on screen for hours at a time it's not ideal.

 There are some newer displays which feature HDR or High Dynamic Range, which allows the panel to selective change the brightness in an area of the screen, giving much better dynamic range in supported applications than a normal display